-Explore the Arctic and Antarctic coastlines in a kayak
+Explore the Arctic and Antarctic coastline in a kayak

-The amount of experience that we ask that you have depends on the cruise you choose.
-If you have no experience at all then we’d suggest one of our Basecamp voyages where we’ll happily introduce even the most inexperienced kayakers to this wonderful new experience.
+The amount of experience we require depends on the cruise you choose.
+If you have no experience at all, we suggest one of our Basecamp voyages, where we will happily introduce even the most inexperienced kayakers to this wonderful outdoor sport.

 The toughest part of kayaking in gentle waters is usually getting into the kayak itself.
-After that you just have to learn to keep a rhythm just like as if you were dancing.
+After that, you just have to keep a steady rhythm with your paddles.

-Our other cruises do ask that you have more experience because they involve kayak excursions as opposed to just paddling around the shore or around your base ship.
-These excursions expose you to water that might not be quite as gentle as a sheltered bay and stand more of a chance of being impacted by various weather conditions.
+Some of our cruises require that you have more kayaking experience because they involve longer kayak excursions.
+These excursions expose you to water that might not be as gentle as a sheltered bay, and you stand more of a chance of encountering rougher weather conditions.

-You won’t need to be able to do a kayak roll, but you should be able to demonstrate that you’re comfortable in a sea kayak.
-On these non-basecamp excursions our guides do reserve the right to refuse you access to a kayak if it’s clear you don’t have any experience – this is for your own safety.
+You will not need to be able to do a kayak roll, but you should be able to demonstrate that you’re comfortable in a sea kayak.
+On these non-Basecamp excursions, our guides reserve the right to refuse you access to a kayak if it is clear you don’t have the necessary experience.
+This is for your safety as well as theirs.